“Is your business a ministry or is it a job?” Have you ever thought about that.

 Definition of Business – the practice of making one’s living by engaging in commerce; a person’s regular occupation, profession, or trade; line of work; buying or selling; is an organization where people work together to make and sell products or services

-The Question: Is your work a place of serving or is your ministry a place of serving?
+The Question: Is your business a place of serving or is your ministry a place of serving?
 Can you work and serve at the same time?

 Didn’t Jesus come “to serve”?
 Didn’t the apostles and disciples “serve”?
 When you look throughout the Bible you find the apostles working as fishermen and some making tents.
 Just because they did that, didn’t make them less or more of an apostle.
 They worked and served the Lord at the same time.
 For example, Paul in Acts 18:1-3 and 20:33-35 we find that he was a tentmaker and shared the Gospel with Aquila and Priscilla who were in the same line of work as he.
 In Philippians 4:14-16, he talked about receiving gifts but it was for their credit.
 Therefore one can imply that when you work, it’s also to be given to help others, which is also serving.

 Ministry is an activity.
 Rather you get an income from it or not, it’s what you are called to do.
 Therefore, select what you do wisely.
-Some jobs are a stepping stone to your forever job but regardless you are to minister to all those God’s placing in your path, as He leads.
+Some work are a stepping stone to your forever business but regardless you are to minister to all those God’s placing in your path, as He leads.

 Believers, we are tasked to spread the gospel and share our faith.
 That is the service we are called to do in the unique way that God’s called us to do it.